Your Journey Starts Here

 Cary Coglianese

-Our clinics are specially designed to help students develop core lawyering competencies and foster professional identities.
-They offer challenging experiential learning opportunities in litigation, business transactions, child advocacy, mediation, legislation, interdisciplinary practice, international lawyering, appellate lawyering, and IP and technology law.
+Our clinics are specially designed to help you develop core lawyering competencies.
+They offer challenging yet rewarding learning opportunities in litigation, business structuring and transactions, child advocacy, immigration, civil rights, legislation, interdisciplinary practice, policy analysis and advocacy, international lawyering, criminal defense, and intellectual property law.

 Recently: